denisraslov/folderslint/README.md

 Directory structure rules are important part of any project.
 These rules help to raise clarity of the project and reduce its complexity.
 Having a clearly defined structure make developers always know where to put files and where to find them.
 If the project is big enough, it is necessary to avoid chaos in it.

-`structlint` let you configure directory structure rules and check if existed or new files fit these rules.
+`folderslint` let you configure directory structure rules and check if existed or new files fit these rules.

 ## Quick Overview